awslabs/data-on-eks/website/docs/ai-ml-eks/ray.md

 ##### Ray Serve

-To create an inference endpoint which will be served using Ray Serve, create a Job to submit the Ray [deployment](sources/serve_pytorch_huggingface_clothing.py)
+To create an inference endpoint which will be served using Ray Serve, create a Job to submit the Ray deployment `sources/serve_pytorch_huggingface_clothing.py`.

 ```bash